2024Events

 RepCard_2016_Luke_02.1-768x497.jpeg

-Please remember that you have only 12 months to complete open water training dives to complete your certification or you will be required to take a scuba review (cost $39.95).
-As time nears you can call the store to make arrangements to do your dives.
+Please remember that you only have only 12 months to complete your open water training. dives once you completed your classroom & pool work.
 Group training dives during the summer June 1st thru August 31st are $45.00/dive and $55.00/dive from September 1st thru May 31st.
-Please call or email us about one week before the desired dates.
+Please call us about one week before the desired dates.
 If these dates don't work you can schedule dives by appointment.
 Cost is $50/dive in the summer and $60/dive in the winter.
 All equipment needed for these dives is included in the cost.
 Four Dives are required for certification which we do two dives a day.
 First day all divers meet at Sunken Treasure Scuba Center.
 You can find our scheduled training dives by clicking here.

 Words from an old Guy